SteelPh0enix/JSMN-CPP11-Wrapper/test/README.md

 ## Footnotes

-Tests should be executed automatically.
+Tests have to be executed manually, until i'll create script for that.

 If you want to put test executables and stuff in different directory, just create new directory (`mkdir build`?), `cd` to it and use `..` instead of `.` in cmake command.
 Or just use GUI, whatever your fetishes are.